 So what’s a longtime mouth breather to do?
 You can’t just start breathing through your nose overnight.
 No, but you can start yoga with an instructor who emphasizes pranayama (breathing exercises) and gives constant coaching on the in’s and out’s (sorry) of exactly how to breathe!

-Such an instructor isn’t easy to find.
-In America’s search for the perfect yoga booty in an hour or less, a few things had to go–top of the list were breathing exercises.
+In America’s search for the perfect yoga booty in under an hour, a few things had to go–top of the list were breathing exercises.
 It’s a practice that’s extremely subtle, frustrating for many, and difficult to teach.
 Besides, how are you supposed to nose breathe when you’re whipping through your vinyasa flow to get your cardio in?
 There’s the other problem: classical yoga was never meant to be cardio in the first place.
 Sure, the gurus of yore had troops of adolescent boys who would perform almost circus-like routines to attract attention pre-Instagram, but that wasn’t for the “regular” folk coming to yoga for health and wellness.

-Big Yoga (gyms, CorePower, ) knows you’re busy and want a Total Body Workout in under an hour.
+Big Yoga (gyms, Lifetime, CorePower, ) knows you’re busy and want a Total Body Workout in under an hour.
 That’s great for them as they want to cram as many classes into a day as possible for their business model.
 Poof!
 There goes breathing exercises!
-Besides, “I think my lungs are getting fat” said no one, ever.
+Besides, “I think my lungs are getting fat,” said no one…ever.

 To do even a basic breathing practice takes at least an extra 10 minutes.
 Over time, you develop a kind of nose breathing momentum that gradually seeps into your posture practice so that you’re rarely, if ever mouth breathing — not even on exhalations.
 Stick with it, and you continue to breathe through your nose even after your leave class.